quesadagranja/quesadagranja.github.io/pending-posts/2021-04-10-r-package-pgd.md

 That's it!

 ## Using the package
 The package only contains the function ``pgd::poisson_2D()``, which solves the 2D Poisson's equation using PGD.
-The function has six input arguments, of which two are optional.
+The function has six input arguments, of which three are optional.

 The mandatory arguments are:
 * The source function ``src``, defined by $f(x,y)$.
 * The number of nodes ``n`` to discretize the domain $\Omega$.
-* The nodes ``bc`` of the (vanishing) boundary conditions.
 * The limits of the mesh ``mlim`` described by $-L_x$, $+L_x$, $-L_y$, $+L_y$.

 Since all these arguments are specified for variables $x$ and $y$, lists of the type ``list(x=, y=)`` must be used.

-The optional arguments have to do with the conditions of the iterative PGD algorithms:
+The optional arguments are:
+* The nodes ``bc`` of the (vanishing) boundary conditions.
+The values by default are the first and last nodes.
 * The maximum number of iterations ``maxiter``, which must be specified as a list for both the outer loop ``f_iter`` and the inner loop ``r_iter``.
 The values by default are 500 for ``f_iter`` and 250 for ``r_iter``.
 * The error tolerance ``tol``.
 The outer iteration of the PGD algorithm will stop when the ratio between the last and the first calculated $\alpha$ coefficients is less than this value.
 The value by default is $10^{-4}$.